dangerouscatparty/2d/witch-cat/patch/README.md

   'patch' on.
 * I don't know if it's the best for this purpose, but I'm using G-S HYPO CEMENT with a G-S PRECISION APPLICATOR ([amazon link?](https://www.amazon.com/Precision-Applicator-Adhesive-Detailed-Findings/dp/B00C7PA7UY)).
-The small applicator is good at getting the glue inbetween fine detail.
+The small applicator is good at getting the glue in between fine detail.
 * I use 'dots' of glue around instead of trying to 'smear' it.
 * Get close to the edge or else it will 'flap'.
 * Use black tape to cover up the top tab if it's still visible.
-* You can push the patch around on the EL panel a little to do fine adjsutment while the glue is still wet.
+* You can push the patch around on the EL panel a little to do fine adjustment while the glue is still wet.
 * I believe I used heavy duty Nylon ([amazon link?](https://www.amazon.com/gp/product/B002C6DAXE)).
   It feels pretty durable and doesn't disintegrate when a bunch of holes.
   It does melt but if the laser is set right, it's not too bad and the melting on the edges can even be a benefit.
-  Part of the cloth is shiny but often the patches will be seen in low light conditions so it shouldnt' be much of an issue.
+  Part of the cloth is shiny but often the patches will be seen in low light conditions so it shouldn't' be much of an issue.
   The solid portions of the fabric completely block out the light from the panel underneath.
 * Nylon is on the list of acceptable laser cuttable materials from [Pololu's "Materials for Laser Cutting](https://www.pololu.com/docs/0J24/3) page.